The Town of Harrogate

 The Mercer Art Gallery is home to the district's collection of fine art and has a rich diversity of exhibitions.

-Harrogate has a legacy of wide open spaces and elegant hotels, such as The Majestic - and has become a popular conference centre throughout the year.
+Harrogate has a legacy of wide open spaces and elegant hotels, such as the DoubleTree by Hilton Majestic Harrogate Hotel & Spa - and has become a popular conference centre throughout the year.
 The International Centre, which includes the beautifully restored Edwardian Royal Hall, attracts major performers.
 The BBC Good Food Show is due to be held there soon.

 Of course we had to try the famous Betty's Tea Rooms during our brief stay in Harrogate.
 It is a family-run, traditional business in a delightful building on a busy corner in the centre of Harrogate.
 Afternoon Tea (the full works) can be booked in advance, but we chose a self-service 'tea'n'cake.
 The pot of tea contained loose tea leaves and a tea strainer was provided - I'm sure this would puzzle some tourists!